damilo/keyestcnn/capstone_report_template.md

 ### Project Overview
 The art of mixing recorded music in real time is known as DJing and performed by a Disc Jockey (DJ).
 DJs use specialized equipment that can play at least two sources of recorded music simultaneously to create smooth transitions from one song to another [2].

-The way of how the transitions are made evolved over the years and became extremely versatile nowadays.
+The way of how the transitions are made became extremely versatile nowadays.
 Hereby one DJ technique experienced a renaissance in 2006: harmonic mixing.
-The goal of harmonic mixing is to transition between songs of the same or related key.
+The goal of harmonic mixing is to transition between songs of the same or related key, notes of a certain scale that form the basis of a piece of music.
 This technique enables a DJ to make smooth continuous mixes and prevents unstable tone combinations, known as dissonance [3].

-But therefor the key of a song must be known.
+This project deals with the learning task to estimate audio keys of digital music.
+A mulitclass classifier is trained using samples of digital music files.
+The Million Song Dataset (MSD) [8] is utilized to select appropriate songs and includes information about their key and mode as well as how confident both are.
+The learning task is limited to diatonic scales, typically used in western music.

 - talk about key (tonic, mode)
 - talk about octaves
 - wrap up > piano

-This project deals with the learning task to estimate audio keys of digital music with the help of convolutional neural networks (CNNs).
-The learning task is limited to diatonic scales which employs seven pitches per octave and is typically used in western music.

-To select appropriate songs, the Million Song Dataset (MSD) [8] is utilized.
-It provides data to one million analyzed songs, including information about their key and mode as well as how confident both are.
-This confidence is considered while choosing songs.

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
+The task is to estimate the audio key of a digital 30 second sample of a western music piece.

+The task includes:
+- Data Retrieval
+  - retrieve the Million Song Dataset and select appropriate songs
+  - create a dataset of selected songs
+- Data Preprocessing
+  - perform preparatory signal processing tasks
+  - extract features of the song dataset, output are spectrogram images
+  - create a dataset of song spectrograms
+- Model Preparation/Training
+  - preprocess the spectrograms
+  - build and train a convolutional neural network multiclass classifier
+- Model Evaluation/Comparison
+  - evaluate the classifier with certain metrics
+  - benchmark the classifier against another key estimation software with the help of the MIREX evaluation procedure

+The resulting classifier can be used to determine the key of western music pieces.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: